Designing and running Girl Possible, a superhero-themed summer camp for girls

 Teaching: Running lots of activities, team challenges, leadership games, and more during the week of camp

-Designing the camp
+Designing the camp experience and materials

 We had a blast bringing our superhero theme to life and personalizing the experience of being at camp from start to finish—including camp t-shirts, superhero masks and custom superhero capes, lanyards, notebooks, posters, decorations, and everything in between.